 Solar energy is a radiant form of heat essential for life on the planet.
 We can manage some natural processes through building design in a way that helps heat and cool a building.
-At the most basic level, depending on what we use materials, sunlight striking a building can reflect, transmit, or absorb solar radiation.
+At the most basic level, sunlight striking a building can reflect, transmit, or absorb solar radiation.
 The heat produced by the sun causes predictable convection currents throughout the building that can be incorporated into the design.
 These basic responses to solar heat can dictate design elements, material choices, and placements that can provide heating and cooling effects in a home and save dramatically on heating and cooling costs.

 Passive Solar Design Guidelines

 The general guidelines of passive solar design are:

 - The timber frame should be elongated on an east-west axis.

 - The home or building’s south face should receive sunlight between the hours of 9:00 A.M. and 3:00 P.M. during the colder months.

 - Interior spaces that rely on the most light and heating and cooling should be on the south face of the building.

 - Those rooms are not as frequently used should orient in the north.

 - And finally, the home should take advantage of shading to prevent summer sun entering the interior by planting an abundance of deciduous trees.
 The open concept design of a timber frame home lends itself to optimizing a passive system operation.